 As such, this meant a pre-tax loss of $15.4m, compared to $9.0m at the end of 2021.
 Elys received $290,476 in income tax benefits, which meant it was left with a net loss of $15.1m, a figure wider than $9.9m in 2021.

 “Our comprehensive investments in sportsbook technology continues to drive remarkable product performance and critical experiences for our engineering personnel and business operations for expansion in US and Canadian markets,” Elys executive chairman Michele Ciavarella said.

 “These investments and disciplined management strategies, coupled with strong 2021 performance position Elys to improve execution efficiency and scale up quickly in 2022 by converting investments into revenue generating deployments that are expected to deliver on our 2023 goals.

-“We remain fully committed to drive long-term shareholder value and are completely focused and better organized to deliver substantial sustainable growth not only in our North American go-to-market plan but all potential markets globally.”
+“We remain fully committed to drive long-term shareholder value and are completely focused and better organised to deliver substantial sustainable growth not only in our North American go-to-market plan but all potential markets globally.”

 Shortly after the year ended, Elys submitted its US gameboard sports betting platform for certification to the New Jersey Division of Gaming Enforcement.